nextthingco/docs/Gadget-docs/source/includes/_build.md

 # Build With Gadget

 Once you get the "hello world" example up and running you are ready to dive deeper.
-There are two ways to build with Gadget.
+There are two ways we recommend when building with Gadget.

+1. **Pull Images**

-1. **Pull images**, including demos, from Docker Hub and deploy to hardware.
+	Images are pulled from a remote location and deployed to hardware.
 See the Pull Images LINK section to learn about this process.

-2. **Build images** locally on a development computer.
-Use GadgetCLI to deploy and run containers on C.H.I.P.
-Pro and other Gadget supported hardware.
+2. **Build Images**

+	Build images locally on your development computer.
+This takes some Docker knowledge but give you the most flexibility.
 See the Build Images Locally section LINK to learn more.

-Follow the two Blink tutorials and get familiar with the work flow.
-They each outline a different process.
+To get familiar with each process follow the two Blink tutorials.
 Both use Python and the CHIP_IO python library with a simple script that blinks an LED on pin 36, CSID0.

 ### Requirements

+Before moving on make sure you have gone through the Quickstart LINK section to meet the requirements.

 #### Hardware